Is there a BIM Management skills shortage?

 In the short term, there may be another way!

 Outsource the requirement.
-Lean on a trusted partner to provide BIM project support and let them take responsibility for BIM management, BIM coordination or Information management on your projects.
+Lean on a trusted partner to provide BIM services and let them take responsibility for BIM management, BIM coordination or Information management on your projects.

 Symetri look to support our clients in dealing with this by offering a wide range of consultancy services focused on supporting building owners, contractors, and architects in delivering projects in an efficient and BIM compliant fashion, including: